-7.2.2 Detailed Design Procedure
+6.2.2 Detailed Design Procedure

-7.2.2.1 MAC Interface (MII/RMII)
+6.2.2.1 MAC Interface (MII/RMII)

 The Media Independent Interface (MII) connects the PHYTER component to the Media Access Controller (MAC).
 The MAC may in fact be a discrete device, integrated into a microprocessor, CPU or FPGA.
-On the MII signals, the IEEE specification states the bus should be 68-Ω impedance.
+On the MII signals, the IEEE specification states the bus should be 68 ohm impedance.
 For space critical designs, the PHYTER family of products also support Reduced MII (RMII).
 For additional information on this mode of operation, refer to the AN-1405 DP83848 Single 10/100 Mb/s Ethernet Transceiver Reduced Media Independent Interface (RMII) Mode Application Report (SNLA076).

-7.2.2.1.1 Termination Requirement
+6.2.2.2 Termination Requirement

-To reduce digital signal energy, $50-\Omega$ series termination resistors are recommended for all MII output signals (including RXCLK, TXCLK, and RX Data signals.)
+To reduce digital signal energy, $50-\Omega$ series termination resistors are recommended for all MII output signals (including RXCLK, TXCLK, and RX Data signals).

-7.2.2.1.2 Recommended Maximum Trace Length
+6.2.2.3 Recommended Maximum Trace Length

 Although RMII and MII are synchronous bus architectures, there are a number of factors limiting signal trace lengths.
 With a longer trace, the signal becomes more attenuated at the destination and thus more susceptible to noise interference.
 Longer traces also act as antennas, and if run on the surface layer, can increase EMI radiation.
-If a long trace is running near and adjacent to a noisy signal, the unwanted signals could be coupled in as cross talk.
-It is recommended to keep the signal trace lengths as short as possible.
+If a long trace is running near and adjacent to a noisy signal, the unwanted signals could be coupled in as crosstalk.
+TI recommends keeping the signal trace lengths as short as possible.
 Ideally, keep the traces under 6 inches.
-Trace length matching, to within 2.0 inches on the MII or RMII bus is also recommended.
+Trace length matching, to within 2 inches on the MII or RMII bus is also recommended.
 Significant differences in the trace lengths can cause data timing issues.
-As with any high speed data signal, good design practices dictate that impedance should be maintained and stubs should be avoided throughout the entire data path.
+As with any high-speed data signal, good design practices dictate that impedance should be maintained and stubs should be avoided throughout the entire data path.

-7.2.2.2 Calculating Impedance
+6.2.2.4 Calculating Impedance

-The following equations can be used to calculate the differential impedance of the board.
+Equation 2 through Equation 5 can be used to calculate the differential impedance of the board.
 For microstrip traces, a solid ground plane is needed under the signal traces.
 The ground plane helps keep the EMI localized and the trace impedance continuous.
-Since stripline traces are typically sandwiched between the ground/supply planes, they have the advantage of lower EMI radiation and less noise coupling.
+Because stripline traces are typically sandwiched between the ground/supply planes, they have the advantage of lower EMI radiation and less noise coupling.
 The trade off of using strip line is lower propagation speed.

-7.2.2.2.1 Microstrip Impedance - Single-Ended
+Microstrip Impedance - Single-Ended:

-$$Z{o} = \left(\frac{87}{\sqrt{E{r} + (1.41)}}\right) \ln\left(5.98 \frac{H}{0.8 W + T}\right)$$ (3)
+$$Z{o} = \left(\frac{87}{\sqrt{E{r} + (1.41)}}\right) \ln\left(5.98\frac{H}{0.8W + T}\right)$$